The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Conclusion

 Bidirectional systems have been available in NLP for over fifty years, yet have not transferred to most domain-specific applications.
 We proposed two hypotheses: the declarativity prerequisite and the hidden cost of bidirectionality.
 Large language models architecturally unify generation and recognition but operationally preserve the asymmetry by displacing analysis from runtime to training time.

-No prior survey has treated this asymmetry as its central topic.
-This paper fills that gap, providing a framework for systematic comparison of formal systems across domains.
+Although the comprehension/production/acquisition triad has been treated as a unified framework in psycholinguistics (Dell-Chang 2013 P-chain; Chater-Manning 2006), no prior work in formal language theory had treated this asymmetry as a structural dimensional framework.
+This paper fills that gap at the level of formal language theory, providing a framework for the systematic comparison of formal systems across domains.
 A companion paper instantiates this framework on musical grammars, where the asymmetry between composition and analysis has both ancient roots and contemporary relevance.

 \begin{landscape}